-Unlike many devices the display on the TomTom Spark is not a touch screen.
+Unlike many devices, the display on the Fitbit Flex Spark is not a touch screen.
 You have to navigate around by way of a button to find what you need.

 However, you may find wearing the device to bed just a bit too cumbersome.

-The TomTom has a lot of great features.
-But TomTom has sacrificed style, comfort and usability to bring them to you.
+TomTom has a lot of great features.
+But TomTom has sacrificed style, comfort, and usability to bring them to you.

-It is in the swimming monitoring, however that TomTom comes into its own.
+It is in the swimming monitoring, however, that Fitbit Flex comes into its own.
 You are able to do a detailed analysis of your swim session with this device.
 You have the ability to break down your swim into sets and sessions, with varying degrees of intensity.
 The tracker will buzz you whenever you need to change up your power or stroke.

 The swimming goal feature actually allows you to view your session’s progress.
 The tracker will buzz you when you surpass your goal.
 The TomTom is a little slow, however, to pick up on turns in the water.
 This means that it may give late notifications on when to change your stroke.

 In contrast to the TomTom’s impressive performance in the water, the post-swim analysis is not exactly ground-breaking.
 It will give you a break-down of your pace and speed but not a lot on your efficiency turns and technique.

 Running Dynamic Pad